AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/bigquery.md

 * [Sources](../../../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 * [Sandboxes](../../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to BigQuery using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully connect to [!DNL BigQuery] using the [!DNL Flow Service] API.

 ### Gather required credentials

-In order for [!DNL Flow Service] to connect BigQuery to Platform, you must provide the following OAuth 2.0 authentication values:
+In order for [!DNL Flow Service] to connect [!DNL BigQuery] to Platform, you must provide the following OAuth 2.0 authentication values:

 | Credential | Description |
 | ---------- | ----------- |